microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowNewVersion.md

     - `[LastModifiedDateTime <DateTime?>]`: When the workflow was last modified.
     - `[Tasks <IMicrosoftGraphIdentityGovernanceTask[]>]`: The tasks in the workflow.
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
       - `[Arguments <IMicrosoftGraphKeyValuePair[]>]`: Arguments included within the task.
 For guidance to configure this property, see Configure the arguments for built-in Lifecycle Workflow tasks.
+Required.
       - `[Category <String>]`: lifecycleTaskCategory
       - `[ContinueOnError <Boolean?>]`: A boolean value that determines if the failure of this task stops the subsequent workflows from running.
+Optional.
       - `[Description <String>]`: A string that describes the purpose of the task for administrative use.
+Optional.
       - `[DisplayName <String>]`: A unique string that identifies the task.
-Supports $filter(eq) and orderBy.
+Required.Supports $filter(eq, ne) and orderBy.
-      - `[ExecutionSequence <Int32?>]`: An integer that states in what order the task will run in a workflow.
+      - `[ExecutionSequence <Int32?>]`: An integer that states in what order the task will run in a workflow.Supports $orderby.
       - `[IsEnabled <Boolean?>]`: A boolean value that denotes whether the task is set to run or not.
-Supports $filter(eq, ne) and orderBy.
+Optional.Supports $filter(eq, ne) and orderBy.
       - `[TaskDefinitionId <String>]`: A unique template identifier for the task.
-For more information about the tasks that Lifecycle Workflows currently supports and their unique identifiers, see supported tasks
+For more information about the tasks that Lifecycle Workflows currently supports and their unique identifiers, see supported tasks.
+Required.Supports $filter(eq, ne).
       - `[TaskProcessingResults <IMicrosoftGraphIdentityGovernanceTaskProcessingResult[]>]`: The result of processing the task.
         - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
         - `[CompletedDateTime <DateTime?>]`: The date time when taskProcessingResult execution ended.
-Value is null if task execution is still in progress.
+Value is null if task execution is still in progress.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
-        - `[CreatedDateTime <DateTime?>]`: The date time when the taskProcessingResult was created.
-Supports $filter(lt, gt) and orderBy.
+        - `[CreatedDateTime <DateTime?>]`: The date time when the taskProcessingResult was created.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
         - `[FailureReason <String>]`: Describes why the taskProcessingResult has failed.
         - `[ProcessingStatus <String>]`: lifecycleWorkflowProcessingStatus
         - `[StartedDateTime <DateTime?>]`: The date time when taskProcessingResult execution started.
-Value is null if task execution has not yet started.
-Supports $filter(lt, gt) and orderBy.
+Value is null if task execution has not yet started.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
         - `[Subject <IMicrosoftGraphUser>]`: user
         - `[Task <IMicrosoftGraphIdentityGovernanceTask>]`: task
-    - `[DeletedDateTime <DateTime?>]`: When the workflow was deleted.
-Supports $filter(lt,gt) and $orderBy.
+    - `[DeletedDateTime <DateTime?>]`: When the workflow was deleted.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
     - `[ExecutionScope <IMicrosoftGraphUser[]>]`: The unique identifier of the Azure AD identity that last modified the workflow object.
-    - `[Id <String>]`: Identifier used for individually addressing a specific workflow.
-Supports $filter(eq, ne).
+    - `[Id <String>]`: Identifier used for individually addressing a specific workflow.Supports $filter(eq, ne) and $orderby.
     - `[NextScheduleRunDateTime <DateTime?>]`: The date time when the workflow is expected to run next based on the schedule interval, if there are any users matching the execution conditions.
 Supports $filter(lt,gt) and $orderBy.
     - `[Runs <IMicrosoftGraphIdentityGovernanceRun[]>]`:
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
       - `[CompletedDateTime <DateTime?>]`: The date time that the run completed.
-Value is null if the workflow hasn't completed.
-Optional.
+Value is null if the workflow hasn't completed.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
       - `[FailedTasksCount <Int32?>]`: The number of tasks that failed in the run execution.
-Required.
       - `[FailedUsersCount <Int32?>]`: The number of users that failed in the run execution.
-Required.
-      - `[LastUpdatedDateTime <DateTime?>]`: The datetime that the run was last updated.
-Optional.
+      - `[LastUpdatedDateTime <DateTime?>]`: The datetime that the run was last updated.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
       - `[ProcessingStatus <String>]`: lifecycleWorkflowProcessingStatus
-      - `[ScheduledDateTime <DateTime?>]`: The date time that the run is scheduled to be executed for a workflow.
-Required.
+      - `[ScheduledDateTime <DateTime?>]`: The date time that the run is scheduled to be executed for a workflow.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
-      - `[StartedDateTime <DateTime?>]`: The date time that the run execution started.
-Optional.
+      - `[StartedDateTime <DateTime?>]`: The date time that the run execution started.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
       - `[SuccessfulUsersCount <Int32?>]`: The number of successfully completed users in the run.
-Required.
       - `[TaskProcessingResults <IMicrosoftGraphIdentityGovernanceTaskProcessingResult[]>]`: The related taskProcessingResults.
       - `[TotalTasksCount <Int32?>]`:
       - `[TotalUnprocessedTasksCount <Int32?>]`: The total number of unprocessed tasks in the run execution.
-Required.
       - `[TotalUsersCount <Int32?>]`: The total number of users in the workflow execution.
-Required.
       - `[UserProcessingResults <IMicrosoftGraphIdentityGovernanceUserProcessingResult[]>]`: The associated individual user execution.
         - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
         - `[CompletedDateTime <DateTime?>]`: The date time that the workflow execution for a user completed.
-Value is null if the workflow hasn't completed.
-Supports $filter(lt, gt) and $orderby.
+Value is null if the workflow hasn't completed.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
         - `[FailedTasksCount <Int32?>]`: The number of tasks that failed in the workflow execution.
         - `[ProcessingStatus <String>]`: lifecycleWorkflowProcessingStatus
-        - `[ScheduledDateTime <DateTime?>]`: The date time that the workflow is scheduled to be executed for a user.
+        - `[ScheduledDateTime <DateTime?>]`: The date time that the workflow is scheduled to be executed for a user.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
         - `[StartedDateTime <DateTime?>]`: The date time that the workflow execution started.
-Value is null if the workflow execution has not started.
-Supports $filter(lt, gt) and $orderby.
+Value is null if the workflow execution has not started.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
         - `[Subject <IMicrosoftGraphUser>]`: user
         - `[TaskProcessingResults <IMicrosoftGraphIdentityGovernanceTaskProcessingResult[]>]`: The associated individual task execution.
         - `[TotalTasksCount <Int32?>]`: The total number of tasks that in the workflow execution.